CCMiResearch/DasContract/README.md

 A visual language to define contracts between people.

 ## Usage
-This project requieres .NET Core 3.1 installed and works on Windows, Linux and MacOS platforms.
+This project requires .NET Core 3.1 and can be run on Windows, Linux and MacOS platforms.

 1. In terminal, go to root directory of this project.
 2. (Optional) Replace mortgage example in DasContract.Blockchain.Solidity.Test/example.dascontract with your own DAS Contract code.